hanabi/hanabi.github.io/README.md

 * If someone gives a *Play Clue* to a card that is currently unplayable, then they could be telling YOU to play a card.
 Normally, this would indicate a *Prompt*.
 But, what if you have no clued cards in your hand or no clued cards that apply to the situation?
 * In this situation, you should blindly play your left-most unclued card.
 Then, the other player will know that the clued card directly matches the blind-play, and will play it.
 By doing this, the team will have gotten 2 plays with only 1 clue, which is very efficient.
 This is called a *Finesse*.
-* The position that a player's left-most unclued card is in is called *Finesse Position*.
 * For example, on the first turn of a 3-player game:
   * Alice clues Cathy red, which touches her red 2.
   * Next, it is Bob's turn.
-Bob sees that, with this weird red clue, Cathy has just been signaled that she has the red 1.
-Oh no!
-Cathy is going to misplay that on the next turn!
-What could Alice have been thinking!
+Bob sees that Cathy has been signaled that she has the red 1, and she will go on to misplay this card.
   * If Alice is not making a mistake, something must be in Bob's hand to make the red 2 playable.
-This must be the *Finesse* convention, so he blindly plays his left-most card and it is the red 1.
+This must be a *Finesse*, so he blindly plays his left-most card and it is the red 1.
   * Next, Cathy plays her red 2.
 * **Note that *Prompts* take priority over *Finesses*!** Do not blindly play your left-most card if the situation can apply to any of the clued cards in your hand.
+* *Finesse Position* is the position that a player's left-most unclued card is in.
+Notice that even if a player's *Finesse Position* moves around, it is still possible to *Finesse* them.
+For example, on the first turn of a 4-player game:
+  * Alice clues Cathy red, which touches two red cards on slot 1 and slot 2.
+  * Cathy assumes that the slot 1 card is red 1.
+  * Next, Bob clues Donald blue, which touches a blue 2.
+  * Cathy assumes that this is a *Finesse* and that she must have a blue 1.
+  * Now, it is Cathy's turn.
+Blind playing the blue 1 is more important than playing the red 1.
+  * Normally, the *Finesse Position* would be the left-most card.
+However, since Cathy's slot 1 and slot 2 card are already clued, Cathy's *Finesse Position* card has shifted down to her slot 3.
+Thus, she must blind play the blue 1 from slot 3.

 <br />